History of the Catholic Church: Late antiquity

 Emperor Constantine I established the rights of the Church in the year 315.

 When Constantine became emperor of the Western Roman Empire in 312, he attributed his victory to the Christian God.
 Many soldiers in his army were Christians, and his army was his base of power.
 With Licinius, (Eastern Roman emperor), he issued the Edict of Milan which mandated toleration of all religions in the empire.
 The edict had little effect on the attitudes of the people.
 New laws were crafted to codify some Christian beliefs and practices.
 Constantine's biggest effect on Christianity was his patronage.
-He gave large gifts of land and money to the Church and offered tax exemptions and other special legal status to ecclesiastical property and personnel.
-These gifts and later ones combined to make the Church the largest landowner in the West by the 6th century.
+He gave large gifts of land and money to the early Church and offered tax exemptions and other special legal status to ecclesiastical property and personnel.
+These gifts and later ones combined to make the early Church the largest landowner in the West by the 6th century.
 Many of these gifts were funded through severe taxation of pagan cults.
 Some pagan cults were forced to disband for lack of funds; when this happened the Church took over the cult's previous role of caring for the poor.

-In a reflection of their increased standing in the Empire, clergy began to adopt the dress of the royal household, including the cope.
+In a reflection of their increased standing in the empire, clergy began to adopt the dress of the royal household, including the cope.

 During Constantine's reign, approximately half of those who identified themselves as Christian did not subscribe to the mainstream version of the faith.
-Constantine feared that disunity would displease God and lead to trouble for the Empire, so he took military and judicial measures to eliminate some sects.
+Constantine feared that disunity would displease God and lead to trouble for the empire, so he took military and judicial measures to eliminate some sects.
 To resolve other disputes, Constantine began the practice of calling ecumenical councils to determine binding interpretations of Church doctrine.